nighthawk/web-longplay/longplay/ios/faq.md

 Not yet... but [it's in the works](https://adrian.schoenig.me/micro/2022/05/28.html).

+### Thanks for making the 2.0 update free.
+Is there a tip jar?

+Not in the app, but you can [buy me a coffee](https://www.buymeacoffee.com/adrianschoenig) or two.

 ### I got another question!

 You can reach out on [Mastodon](https://longplay@indieapps.space) or [by mail](mailto:words@longplay.app).